 About the Home

-The NDGW Home is a four-story, reinforced concrete building with a Museum, Community Meeting Facilities, Public Reference Library (Pioneer Roster), and guest rooms for Native Daughters of the Golden West Members (nonpaid docents and volunteers).
-Tours are available by appointment or attending events open to the public.
-For more information, phone (415) 861-9611 or email NDHome@ndgw.org.
+The NDGW Home is a four-story, reinforced concrete building with a Museum, Community Meeting Facilities, Public Reference Library (Pioneer Roster), and guest rooms for Native Daughters of the Golden West Members.
+Tours of the Museum and archives are available by appointment only.
+Contact: GrandParlor@ndgw.org or NDHome@ndgw.org for more information.

 Recent successful projects include: